-A darker color that verges on wine.
-The fabric has a corduroy feel and is made with fair trade production and AZO-free dyes that are good for vegans.
+This dress is a darker color that verges on wine.
+The fabric has a corduroy feel.
+Plus, the fabric is made with fair trade production and AZO-free dyes.
+Therefore it’s also good for vegans.

 Statement check.
-This is from Mata Traders who employs fair trade organizations in India and Nepal that empower women in marginalized communities.
+This dress from Mata Traders who employs fair trade organizations in India and Nepal that empower women in marginalized communities.
+Therefore, you know they are treated as you would want to be.

 Ethical and transparent is the Everlane ethos.
-This dress is made in Suzhou at a factory Everlane has a longstanding relationship with and moniters.
+This dress is made in Suzhou at a factory Everlane has a longstanding relationship with and monitors.
+After that, Everlane prices it transparently so you aren’t ripped off either.

-Sexy and chic this dress flatters every figure and is made in the U.K. with eco-friendly fabrics and a commitment to sustainable production.
+Sexy and chic this dress flatters every figure.
+Plus, it is made in the U.K. with eco-friendly fabrics and a commitment to sustainable production.

 Floral, velvet, boho.
 This dress checks a lot of boxes.
 It is from Kas New York, who works with Solutions D in New Delhi to provide the women who make their clothes with positive employment experiences.
-They run an Equal Employment and Training Program to give their employees additional skills.
+In addition to that they run an Equal Employment and Training Program to give their employees additional skills.

 Independent British brands are some of my favorites.
 Me & Thee is designed and produced directly in the country with limited production runs and uses fabrics sourced from the U.K. and Europe.

 Leota is a socially responsible brand.
 They ethically manufacture under the strictest international codes and aim to create local sustainable job growth.
-They also donate their unsold stock which is amazing.
+After that, they also donate their unsold stock which is amazing.

 Luxury clothing with natural materials and environmentally responsible production.
-The dress is a classic with a flowing flair.
-Sarvin designs and produces their clothes in the U.K. and pride themselves on their longlasting ethical garments.
+The dress is a classic style and has a flowing flair.
+Sarvin designs and produces their clothes in the U.K. Above all, they pride themselves on their longlasting ethical garments.

 Perfect for a subtle, colorful clothing statement, this dress is for impact.
 Values based Menafashion sources fair and local using sustainable and longlasting fabrics as the base of all their clothing.